tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 1. Update the `Content-Security-Policy` response headers to enable some pages to be embeddable in an `iframe`
 2. Update the `SameSite` settings for the session cookie to allow the cookies to be used by a third-party

-In this post, I will walk through how I did both of these for this project.
+In this post, I will cover how I accomplished both of these tasks.

 ## `Content-Security-Policy`

 The [`Content-Security-Policy` headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) provide a mechanism for the server to tell the browser what content is safe to load.
 A common use case for this is to help prevent [XSS attacks](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting) by blocking all JavaScript not explicitly listed in the `Content-Security-Policy`.

-In this case, we want to specify where it is okay to render our `iframe`.
+In this case, we want our server to tell the browser where we approve rendering our `iframe`.
 For this, we use the [`frame-ancestors`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) directive.

 The `fame-ancestors` directive expects a list of sources (e.g., URLs) that should be allowed to render the content in an `iframe`.
 For the Connect application, I wanted to allow the `iframe` to be renderable in any cloud instance of Jira.
 To do this, I was able to leverage the ability to use wildcard matchers to match any subdomain of `atlassian.net` - `https://*.atlassian.net`.